johnbchron/jwatch/README.md

 # jwatch
- An robust smatwatch application built for the TTGO T-Watch 2020 v1
+ A robust smatwatch application built for the TTGO T-Watch 2020 v1